Updated by Bobby

 We're doing guitar pedal reviews based on those that scored the highest in our rating system.
 Beneath the top pedals are resources and articles covering other effects categories.

-All of these pedals have been bought, played, and used by those that contributed to this article.
+All of these pedals have been bought and used/tested by those that contributed to this article.